-The federal government is responsible for limited interprovincial environmental legislation. instance, the transportation of dangerous goods that occurs across provincial borders or international borders is governed by federal legislation.
+The federal government is responsible for limited interprovincial environmental legislation.
+For instance, the transportation of dangerous goods that occurs across provincial borders or international borders is governed by federal legislation.
 The federal government also takes the lead in negotiating international environmental initiatives and treaties (e.g., Paris Agreement or the Great Lakes Treaty).
 In addition, the federal government presides over the Canadian Environmental Protection Act ("CEPA") which, despite its name, has limited applicability beyond federal lands and toxic substances.
+It is through CEPA that greenhouse gasses have been listed as toxic and allow for their regulation by the federal government.

-Municipalities, using localized health impacts as justification, have entered the environmental domain (e.g., lawn pesticides, sewer discharges and local emissions), enacting by-laws that can have a significant impact on facility design, operation and development.
+Municipalities, using localized health impacts as justification, have entered the environmental domain (e.g., lawn pesticides, green roof standards, sewer discharges and local emissions), enacting bylaws that can have a significant impact on facility design, operation and development.
 It is important to appreciate that particular requirements vary from municipality to municipality which may be in addition to federal and provincial requirements in the same area.